o3de/o3de.org/content/docs/user-guide/features/interactivity/input/_index.md

 ---
-description: ' Learn how to use the game input system in Amazon Lumberyard. '
+description: ' Learn how to use the game input system in Open 3D Engine. '
 title: Input
 ---
-# Input in Amazon Lumberyard {#input-intro}
+# Input in Open 3D Engine {#input-intro}

-Use the information in this section to learn about game input in Amazon Lumberyard\.
+Use the information in this section to learn about game input in Open 3D Engine\.

 **Note**
 For information on the **Input** component that replaces legacy action maps, see [Input](/docs/user-guide/features/components/input.md)\.